Belinda Lang: Theatre

 Lang has taken on many stage roles.
 She is part of the cast of the touring play Seven Deadly Sins Four Deadly Sinners and Ladies in Lavender starring alongside Hayley Mills.

 Lang appeared with Nicholas Farrell and David Robb in Alan Bennett's "Single Spies" play during 2016.
 Her other theatre credits include Present Laughter (1981), The Clandestine Marriage (1984), Dead Funny (1995), Blithe Spirit (1997), and Hay Fever (2006).
 BBC Proms 2017 "Aunt Eller" in Oklahoma with the John Wilson Orchestra (2017).

 In 2003, she established Haig-Lang productions with David Haig with the intention of producing plays and managing their own touring schedules; together they have worked on a number of productions including Hay Fever, My Boy Jack and Private Lives.

 She is now a vice-president of the theatre charity The Theatrical Guild, having been involved with them for many years.
 Lang was chairman from 2009 to 2011 and continues to help promote them among the theatrical profession.

 Personal life

-In 1988, Lang married actor Hugh Fraser, with whom she has one daughter.
+In 1988, Lang married actor Hugh Fraser, with whom she has one daughter (born 1990).